Ambedkar Memorial Park

-The park also honors the lives and memories of Jyotirao Phule, Narayana Guru, Birsa Munda, Shahuji Maharaj, and Kanshi Ram.
-The park also has 124 monumental elephants.
+The memorial also honours the lives and memories of Jyotirao Phule, Narayana Guru, Birsa Munda, Shahuji Maharaj, and Kanshi Ram.
+The memorial also has 124 monumental elephants.
 The memorial was constructed by Mayawati, the former Chief Minister of Uttar Pradesh, during her administration when she led the Bahujan Samaj Party.

 History

 The foundation stone of the memorial was first laid in 1995.
-Earlier, the park was named Dr. Bhimrao Ambedkar Udyan.
-In 2002, it was renamed the Dr. Bhimrao Ambedkar Memorial and development work continued until 2002-03.
-In 2007, the park underwent further renovation and development.
+Earlier, the memorial was named Dr. Bhimrao Ambedkar Udyan.
+In 2002, it was renamed the Dr. Bhimrao Ambedkar Memorial and development work continued until 2002–03.
+In 2007, the memorial underwent further renovation and development.
 It was initially opened to the public on 14 April 2008 by Chief Minister Mayawati.

 The entire memorial is built using red sandstone brought from Rajasthan.
 It is situated in the posh locality of Gomti Nagar, the largest planned residential colony in India.
 Cost of the memorial is estimated at 7 billion rupees.
 Its name was changed from Ambedkar Park to Bhimrao Ambedkar memorial in May 2012.

 Features

-There are several sites comprising the memorial park.
+There are several sites comprising the memorial memorial.

 Ambedkar Stupa

 This construction is the heart of the entire memorial.
 The sanctum sanctorum consists of many statues depicting the biography of Ambedkar.
 There are four doors in opposite directions.
 This is a construction in the shape of a flower bearing four petals.
 There is a bronze statue of Ambedkar seated in a chair, facing towards the two domes.
-The Ambedkar statue was modeled on the sculpture of Abraham Lincoln at the Lincoln Memorial in Washington.
+The Ambedkar statue was modelled on the sculpture of Abraham Lincoln at the Lincoln Memorial in Washington.

 At the base of the statue a message in Hindi reads: